-Note: The product number of the brake consists of the type number followed by the version number of the spring-applied single-disc brake, e.g. 76 46116A00-0001.
+Note: The product number of the brake consists of the type number followed by the version number of the spring-applied double-disc brake, e.g. 76 45119A00-0001.

-Before starting the lift machine test run without driven components, the feather key (if used) must be secured in such a way that it cannot be hurled out.
+Before starting to perform a test run of the machine (e.g. motor, lift machine) without driven components, the feather key (if used) must be secured in such a way that it cannot be hurled out.
 The shaft must not be exposed to load torques.
 Before the machine is re-started, the brake must be de-energized.